UOA-CS732-SE750-Students-2022/project-group-magenta-mice/README.md

 `/key` directory.
 Name the file `firebase.json`.

 You will need to enable the authentication feature in your Firebase project.
 Add Google as a sign-in method provider.
+Ensure localhost is an authorized domain.

 ### Docker Development